JMontagu/ng-AustralianBusinessNumber/README.md

 ```javascript
 var myAppModule = angular.module('MyApp', ['australianBusinessNumber']);
 ```

-Apply this directive to your form elements:
+3. Add the directive 'abn' to your form elements like so:

 ```html
 <input type="text" ng-model="client.abn" abn />